XuejianXiong/DHS-data-analysis/README.md

 <!-- blank line -->
 <br>
 <!-- blank line -->
-This repo is created in order to process DHSs data, apply advanced AI models for predicting cell- and tissue-specific regulatory elemetns implicated in CVD pathogenesis.
+This repository is created in order to process DHSs data, apply advanced AI models for predicting cell- and tissue-specific regulatory elemetns implicated in CVD pathogenesis.

 ## Usage

-The main script in this repo. is **process_DHS_data.py**.
+The main script in this repository is **process_DHS_data.py**.
 It includes three functions:
 1) download_data()
 2) master_dataset()
 3) filter_master()